gabetiller/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

   ```html
   <a href="#" id="next" class="btn">Next</a>
   ```
+  var nextButton = document.getElementById("next");

 2. Write another line that updates the text of `nextButton` to `"Next image"`.

+  nextButton.innerHTML = "Next image";

 3. Write another line that adds a click event listener to `nextButton` so that when it's clicked the browser alerts `"Next image coming up."`.

+nextButton.addEventListener(click, function () {
+  alert("Next image coming up");
+  });

 ## jQuery

 ### Questions

 1. What is a JavaScript library and why do we use them?
+  -A JavaScript library is a library of pre-written JavaScript which allows for easier development of JavaScript-based     applications.
+It can simplify common tasks and reduce the amount of code that the developer has to write.
 2. What is jQuery for?
+  -jQuery is the most popular JavaScript library used today.
 ### Exercises

 1. Write a statement to select all elements with the `.btn` class using a jQuery selector and save them to a variable called `buttons`: